November 11, 2021

-Accenture and Becken plan joint development of a sustainable lighthouse project
+Accenture and Becken plan to jointly develop a sustainable lighthouse project

 - Alliance between real estate investor and office tenant

-- Becken plans and builds innovative and promising office building for Accenture
+- Becken plans and builds innovative and future-oriented office building for Accenture

-- Resources of both partners flow into customised project development
+- Resources of both partners flow into customized project development

 - Prototype being built in Walldorf (Rhine-Neckar metropolitan region)